Christopher Tin: Collaborative projects

 In 2009, Tin and multi-instrumentalist and producer Shoji Kameda formed a Los Angeles-based production duo, Stereo Alchemy.
-Their debut album God of Love, was released on Valentine's Day, February 14, 2012.
-It featured a variety of Renaissance and Romantic era poems (from Thomas Carew, Christina Rossetti, John Donne and others) reinvented as lyrics for trip hop and synth pop songs.
+Their debut album God of Love was released on Valentine's Day, February 14, 2012.
+It featured a variety of Renaissance and Romantic era poems (from Thomas Carew, Christina Rossetti, and John Donne, among others) reinvented as lyrics for trip hop and synth pop songs.

-In 2015 Tin composed the orchestral arrangements for trance artist BT's remix album Electronic Opus.
+In 2015, Tin composed the orchestral arrangements for trance artist BT's remix album Electronic Opus.

-In 2017 Tin announced an EDM-meets-orchestra collaboration with Australian DJ TyDi called Collide.
+In 2017, Tin announced an EDM-meets-orchestra collaboration with Australian DJ TyDi called Collide.
 Their first single "Closing In", featuring vocals by Dia Frampton, was released October 6, 2017.

 Tin collaborated with Lang Lang on the 2016 release of a piano and orchestra suite of music from Crouching Tiger, Hidden Dragon.
 Additionally, Tin has collaborated with Danny Elfman and Alan Menken.

 Tin has received commissions by Stratus Chamber Orchestra, Bangor Symphony Orchestra, Orchestra at St. Matthew's and ISCMS Festival.
 He also co-created the startup sound for the original Microsoft Surface computing platform.

-Tin arranged a number of jazz tunes for 2018 film 'Crazy Rich Asians', one being based on the Chinese melody, When Will You Return?.
+Tin arranged a number of jazz tunes for 2018 film Crazy Rich Asians, with one being based on the Chinese melody "When Will You Return?".
 This arrangement was chosen by director Jon M. Chu and Warner Brothers to open the film.

-Tin's other film credits include writing additional music for Sausage Party (2016), Suddenly Seventeen (2016), Tess (2016), Dante's Inferno (2010), Deadspace: Aftermath (2011), Hoodwinked Too!
-Hood Vs. Evil (2011) and X2: X-Men United (2003).
+Tin's other film credits include writing additional music for Sausage Party (2016), Suddenly Seventeen (2016), Tess (2016), Dante's Inferno: An Animated Epic (2010), Dead Space: Aftermath (2011), Hoodwinked Too!
+Hood vs. Evil (2011) and X2: X-Men United (2003).

 Television appearances

-Tin was a judge on the 2017 season of the Welsh TV show Cor Cymru, a singing competition for amateur choirs airing on S4C.
+Tin was a judge on the 2017 season of the Welsh TV show Côr Cymru, a singing competition for amateur choirs airing on Welsh-language channel S4C.